sindresorhus/package-config/readme.md

 Pass in the `config` returned from any of the above methods.

-Returns the filepath to the package.json file or `null`.
+Returns the filepath to the package.json file or `null` when not found.

 ## Related